LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 - The hash table is passed into the Ladder Logic Execution Engine, where user-defined control logic is evaluated.
 - After logic execution, the computed results are written into the PLC Output Hash Table.
 - These output values are then forwarded to the physical world simulator through UDP and The SCADA/HMI through OPC-UA.

+The PLC function module is the main thread of the PLC simulator program.

 #### UA Data Structure Module